Daschi1/automatic-logistic-chests/README.md

 ## FAQ

-### Why doesn’t the mod automatically update requests when recipes are removed or changed?
+### Why don’t requests update automatically when recipes change or are removed?

-The mod is designed to minimize complexity and resource usage.
-It does not actively monitor dynamic changes such as recipe updates.
-For such cases, use the provided manual refresh controls.
+The mod prioritizes simplicity and performance.
+It does not continuously monitor recipe changes or dynamically update chest requests to avoid unnecessary complexity.
+This design keeps the mod efficient and lightweight.

+To clear or refresh requests, use the **Refresh Selected Logistic Chest** or **Refresh All Logistic Chests** shortcuts.

-### How do I clear requests when removing a recipe?
+### How do I update or clear requests when recipes change or are removed?

+When you change or remove a recipe from a crafting machine, existing requests for its components will remain until manually refreshed.
+To update or clear these requests:

-Use the **Refresh Selected Logistic Chest** shortcut to manually clear outdated requests and reset the chest configuration.
-Alternatively, use the **Refresh All Logistic Chests** shortcut to update all chests.
+- Use **Refresh Selected Logistic Chest** to update a specific chest.
+- Use **Refresh All Logistic Chests** to refresh your entire setup.

 ### Can this mod handle dynamic setups?

-This mod is best suited for static setups like malls or predefined blueprints.
-While it can handle dynamic environments with manual refreshes, automated functionality for such cases is not within its intended scope.
+This mod works best for static setups like malls or predefined blueprints.
+It is designed to provide initial configuration and manual adjustments rather than continuously adapting to changes in dynamic environments.

+If you use the mod in dynamic setups, you will need to manually refresh chests when changes occur.
+Full automation for such setups is outside the mod's scope, as it focuses on maintaining simplicity and performance.

+### What’s the difference between static and dynamic setups?

+- **Static Setups**: These are stable configurations, such as preplanned blueprints or mall designs, where recipes and layouts don’t frequently change.
+The mod is optimized for these cases, requiring minimal interaction after the initial setup.
+- **Dynamic Setups**: These are setups where machines, recipes, or logistics are frequently altered.
+While the mod can be used in such scenarios, manual refreshes are required for updates.

 ## Inspiration